ilyasAli18/AudioPlayer/README.md

-This is Python script plays Quran.
+This is Python script that plays Quranic audio.